SerjSX/SerjSX/README.md

 Hello, I'm Serj!
 I'm a self-taught developer and an MIS undergraduate student.

 As a developer, I'm interested in application development and designing database schemas with implementation, with a little bit of web development.
-I also play Classical Guitar on the side, and have huge interest in Dan Brown and the topics he writes his stores around.
+I also play Classical Guitar on the side, and have huge interest in Dan Brown and the topics he writes his stores about.

 ---